ozlphrt/Jarrows/DEPLOY.md

 2. Under **"Source"**, select **"GitHub Actions"**

-3. Click **"Save"**
+3. **Leave the "Custom domain" field completely empty** (do not enter anything)

+4. Click **"Save"** (if the button is still disabled, try refreshing the page or clicking "GitHub Actions" again)

-4. The workflow will automatically deploy on the next push!
+5. The workflow will automatically deploy on the next push!

 ## Your App URL